Forecasting Arctic Temperatures With Quantile Machine Learning: Results

 \subsection{Time-Series Plot for Svalbard Temperatures in 2022, 2023, and 2024}

-Recall the premise that each time series of daily 2~p.m.\ temperatures for 2022, 2023, and 2024 represents realizations from the same underlying joint probability distribution; the underlying physics for corresponding months in those three years should be comparable.
-However, there could be aberrations caused by Arctic amplification.
+Recall the premise that the 2022 calibration data, the 2023 training data, and the 2024 forecasting data represent realizations from the same underlying joint probability distribution; the underlying physics for corresponding months in those three years should be comparable.
+However, there could be aberrations perhaps caused by rapid Arctic amplification.

 Figure~\ref{fig:multiple} provides a visual comparison of the three temperature time series.
 The jagged lines show the 2~p.m.\ daily temperatures plotted against day of year.
 The dashed horizontal line marks the melting temperature at $0^{\circ}\mathrm{C}$.